Timmoney/LinkedList/README.md

-This is a simple linked list structure with basic operation.
+This is a simple linked list with basic operation.